Marice Ashe, JD, MPH

 Anne Pearson, JD, MA

-As vice president of programs, Anne Pearson manages ChangeLab Solutions’ tobacco control program.
-She has worked in tobacco control for many years, first as senior legal counsel for policy in the New York City health department’s bureau of tobacco control and most recently as a policy advisor with the Seattle & King County health department.
+As vice president of programs, Anne Pearson manages ChangeLab Solutions’ tobacco control and healthy housing programs.
+She has worked in the field of public health for many years, first as senior legal counsel for policy in the New York City health department’s bureau of tobacco control and most recently as a policy advisor with the Seattle & King County health department.
 Before working with local health departments, Anne was chief of the health and reproductive rights section in the civil rights bureau of the New York State Attorney General’s Office and practiced poverty law.
 Anne has taught public health law at Seattle University School of Law.
 Anne graduated from NYU School of Law.

 Leah S. Roderman, MA